-- Kosher kitchens require separate ares for the preparation of meals, storage of serving utensils, cookware, bakeware, flatware, dishes and more.
+- Kosher kitchens require separate areas for the preparation of meals, storage of serving utensils, cookware, bake-ware, flatware, dishes and more.
 Often, given the space, you may want to consider two dishwashers or two dishwasher drawers.
 Some observant families will use a single dishwasher for either dairy or meat meals and hand-wash the other.
 Double ovens come in handy here, as do separate sinks; however practicality and design can open other options of switching drainboards, protective grates for a single sink, and a host of other inventive ideas.
-Your prefernce and observance will guide you best here.
+Your preference and observance will guide you best here.

-- 'Green' kiktchens allowing for recycle bins for paper, plastic, glass and metal will require pullout cabinetry for easy accumulation of these items.
+- 'Green' kitchens allowing for recycle bins for paper, plastic, glass and metal will require pullout cabinetry for easy accumulation of these items.

 - Are you an 'Organic Foodie'?